isomerpages/govtech-stp/_border-and-health-control-measures/01c-SHN-swab.md

 ### 1. Stay-Home Notice (SHN) - If Applicable

-Depending on the traveller’s scheme of travel (e.g. Reciprocal Green Lane, Periodic Commuting Arrangement), he/she may be issued with a Stay-Home Notice (SHN) when entering Singapore.
+Depending on the traveller’s scheme of travel, they may be issued with a Stay-Home Notice (SHN) when entering Singapore.
 Click <a href="https://service2.mom.gov.sg/shn/shn-calculator/" target="_blank">here</a> to calculate the last day of your SHN.

 Watch the video below on the SHN requirements and <a href="https://www.moh.gov.sg/docs/librariesprovider5/advisories/moh-health-advisory-for-persons-issued-stay-home-notice_4-nov.pdf" target="_blank">read the requirements for persons placed on SHN</a>.